-The Sub-Investment Manager's research process includes an assessment of Sustainability Characteristics and material Sustainability Risks for every company in the Fund, with the aim of protecting the financial performance of the Fund by identifying companies that use internal sustainability strategies to improve their financial position while also avoiding those companies exposed to material Sustainability Risks.
+The Investment Manager's research process includes an assessment of Sustainability Characteristics and Sustainability Risks for every company in the Fund, with the aim of protecting the financial performance of the Fund by identifying companies that, overall, approach sustainability issues in a responsible manner while also avoiding those companies exposed to material Sustainability Risks.

-This research is fully integrated into the Fund's investment process and is provided through in-house research assessments.
+This research is fully integrated into the Investment Manager's investment process and is provided through a combination of in-house expertise and/or third-party providers.

 The research approach is based on a qualitative assessment of each security across a broad range of factors, but will contain certain quantitative elements.
-The purpose of this assessment is to identify companies that, overall, approach sustainability issues that help to maintain or improve a company's financial position while also seeking to avoid those companies exposed to material Sustainability Risk.
-The Sub-Investment Manager will avoid those companies that it believes to either to be failing to manage Sustainability Risks or to not have in place appropriate mitigants or plans to secure an improved position with respect to Sustainability Risks.
+The purpose of this assessment is to ensure that the Fund is investing in companies which, overall, approach sustainability issues in a responsible manner.
+The Investment Manager will avoid those companies that it believes to either be failing to manage Sustainability Risks or to not have in place appropriate mitigants or plans to secure an improved position with respect to Sustainability Risks.
 The Fund may invest in a company that is exposed to legacy material Sustainability Risks or that is lagging in management of Sustainability Risks.
-However, the Sub-Investment Manager will seek to find evidence of a positive Sustainability Risk-management trajectory, which it will document before making an investment.
+However, the Investment Manager will seek to find evidence of a positive Sustainability Risk-management trajectory, which it will document before making an investment.